benjaminvinicky/Git-Rebase/rebase-experiments/Rebase_Experiment.md

 Source: freecodecamp.org

 Suppose you are working on the feature branch and your team has finalized additions to master.
-Rebasing will put your changes on top of master’s new commits, so you can get new additions or bug fixes in your work without creating extra merge commits.
+Rebasing will put your changes on top of master’s new commits.
+You can get newer, finalized additions or bug fixes in your work, without creating extra merge commits.

 Note master branch is unchanged here.
 When we rebase feature, only feature is changed.

+When you decide you want master to incorperate the feature branch, and you rebased feature onto master's new changes, merging with master will result in a *fast-forward merge.*

 ##### What actually happens during a rebase?

 1. The differing commits from feature are stored in the stash
 2. Copies of these commits are played on top of master.
-The copies represent the same changes, but have a different parent commit, and therefore have a different SHA1 tag
+The copies represent the same changes, but have a different parent commit, and therefore have a different SHA1 ref
-3. Feature branch’s HEAD tag now refers to a copy of the most recent commit, but with a different SHA1 tag
+3. Feature branch’s HEAD tag now refers to a copy of the most recent commit, but with a different SHA1 ref

+Note that rebasing uses space as it creates copies of every commit on your branch before running the changes on top of the new base.

 ##### Where should rebase be used in a collaborative workflow?

 Above, we discussed what would happen if you rebased a branch within your local repository.
-When you decide you want master to incorperate the feature branch, and you rebased feature onto master's new changes, merging with master will result in a fast-forward merge.
 ```
 ~/Git/GitExample (master) <-- rebasing
 $ git rebase feature  <-- onto